 - Offer social and mental support for students with the intention of building aspirational, successful and engaged students.

-Mary Jones and Chloe Penman are our Pupil Premium Co-ordinators.
+Mr Toby Kirkby is our Pupil Premium Co-ordinator.
 If you have any enquiries, please contact them on email@example.com

 To gain quick answers to frequently asked questions, please click here.